railsjazz/ask_chatgpt/README.md

 ## Markdown

-Try to format response from Markdown and print nicely in the console.
+Try to format response from Markdown and print it nicely in the console.

 ```ruby
 AskChatGPT.setup do |config|